link0/bunq/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/link0/bunq/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/link0/bunq/?branch=master)
 [![Build Status](https://scrutinizer-ci.com/g/link0/bunq/badges/build.png?b=master)](https://scrutinizer-ci.com/g/link0/bunq/build-status/master)

-This library implements the bunq API.
+This library implements the [bunq API](https://doc.bunq.com).

-Any feedback and testing is very much welcome though issues and/or pull requests.
+Any feedback and testing is very welcome through issues and/or pull requests.

 ## Basic usage

-The following code example does a few things to get you started a fast a possible:
+The following code example does a few things to get you started as fast as possible:

 1. Create an InstallationServer
 2. Create an DeviceServer
-3. Retrieve a session from de SessionServer to be able to use the api
+3. Retrieve a session from the SessionServer to be able to use the API

-Before you copy/paste this code besure you've a api key to use.
-When developing and testing the api you probably don't  want to use the api key for production.
-Instead you want to use a developer api key.
+Before you copy/paste this code be sure you have an API key to use.
+When developing and testing the API you probably don't  want to use the API key for production.
+Instead you want to use a developer API key.
-A developer api key can be obtained by asking the support desk from bunq itself (using the Bunq app).
-Once you've got that api key you can fill it in into the `$apiKey` variable.
+A developer API key can be obtained by asking the support desk from bunq itself (using the bunq app).
+Once you've got that API key you can fill it in into the `$apiKey` variable.

-The function `registerInstallationAndDeviceServer()` is only supposed to be called only once.
-After the first call you can comment this rule away.
+The function `registerInstallationAndDeviceServer()` is only supposed to be called once.
+After the first call you can comment this rule out.

 ```php